Game Over (2019 film): Plot

-Later she goes to a nearby cafe to grab a coffee, but finds two men watching the video of her being raped.
-Realising that the video has gone viral and consumed by grief and despair, she rushes out and tries to hang herself back at home but is stopped by Kalamma.
-She is taken to a therapy session where she is informed by Kalamma that her parents are coming to talk to her about the video.
-Panicked, Swapna immediately walks to the balcony and jumps off, but is saved, although her legs are broken, and is now recovering on a wheelchair.
-Weeks later, on New Year's Eve, a woman by the name of Dr. Reena arrives with Varsha at her home, and tells Swapna about her cheerful daughter Amutha, a three time cancer survivor and a social activist for cancer patients, who became an unfortunate victim of a serial killer.
-In her memory, she got the tattoo that Amutha wanted her to have, with the ink mixed with her ashes, which was also accidentally used by Varsha to make Swapna's tattoo.
-Reena comforts and encourages Swapna, saying that she feels her daughter is with her in the form of her tattoo and will want her to fight no matter what the outcome is.
+Later, Swapna goes to a nearby cafe to grab a coffee, but finds two men watching a video of her rape.
+Realising that the video has gone viral and consumed by grief and despair, she rushes out and tries to hang herself back at home, but is stopped by Kalamma.
+Swapna is taken to a therapy session where she is informed by Kalamma that her parents are coming to talk to her about the video.
+Panicked, Swapna immediately goes to the balcony and jumps off.
+She is saved, although her legs are broken, and she is now recovering on a wheelchair.

+Weeks later, on New Year's Eve, a woman named Dr. Reena arrives with Varsha at Swapna's home.
+She tells Swapna about her daughter Amutha, a three-time cancer survivor and social activist for cancer patients who became an unfortunate victim of a serial killer.
+In Amutha's memory, Reena got the tattoo that Amutha wanted her mother to have, with the ink mixed with her ashes, which was also accidentally used by Varsha to make Swapna's tattoo.
+Reena comforts and encourages Swapna, saying that she feels her daughter is with her in the form of her tattoo, and will want Swapna to fight no matter what the outcome is.

-Later that day, Swapna cancels her second tattoo removal appointment.
-Beginning to accept her past and feeling optimistic, she asks Kalamma for them to go meet her parents the next day (to which she had been deliberately putting off for the past few months), to Kalamma's glad surprise.
+Afterwards, Swapna cancels her second tattoo removal appointment.
+Beginning to accept her past and feeling optimistic, she decides to meet her parents the next day (which she had been deliberately putting off for the past few months), much to Kalamma's pleasant surprise.

-Meanwhile, the same serial killer that killed many young women in the city, including Amutha, finally targets Swapna.
-At night, he kills off the security guard and then Kalamma.
+Meanwhile, the same serial killer finally targets Swapna.
+At night, he kills the security guard and then Kalamma.
 Before he kills Swapna, she is shocked to see not one but three of the same tattoos on her wrist.